szxp/bor/README.md

 # fran
 Börse Frankfurt scraper

 Downloads master data from page urls and produces it in the specified format (i. e.
 CSV).
+Uses Chrome browser for scaping, so it must be installed.

 ## Run
 ```bash